apollographql/specs-inaccessible/spec.md

 InaccessibleRemoval() :
   1. Collect types for removal.
-    * Collect all Object and Interface types marked as `@inaccessible`.
+    * Collect all Object, Interface, and Union types marked as `@inaccessible`.
     * Collect all Union types whose types are **all** marked as `@inaccessible`.
       * If any Union types were collected, revisit uncollected Unions for possible removal due to  Union "nesting" (Unions composed of other Unions).
       * Repeat until no more Unions are collected.